diffblue/gitlab/doc/user/project/settings/import_export.md

 Review [issue 276930](https://gitlab.com/gitlab-org/gitlab/-/issues/276930), and either:

 - Ensure shared runners are enabled in both the source and destination projects.
-- Disable shared runners when you import the project.
+- Disable shared runners on the parent group when you import the project.

 ### Import workaround for large repositories